 When a new client comes to Rossum seeking to improve their data capture process, our automation experts take a deep look at their metrics and experience to measure the efficiency of their invoice data capture.
 This helps the client to receive the best options for them, but it also gives us quite a good insight into the market and the zoo of all the data entry processes in the world.
 And the insight on cognitive data capture then, of course, comes from our long-term production clients.

 Meet our model company

-––stop right there, the number of invoices per year is the only number we need to know, no more details necessary, you may think.
-Well, in order to approximate the costs we need to know much more information about the invoices themselves, who issues them and what is their life cycle within the organization.
-You are going to see that those specifics will be mentioned as part of the costs for some data extraction methods.
+––stop right there, the number of invoices per year is the only number we need to know, no more details are necessary, you may think.
+Well, in order to approximate the costs we need to know much more information about the invoices themselves, who issues them, and what is their lifecycle within the organization.
+You’re going to see that those specifics will be mentioned as part of the costs for some data extraction methods.
 So let’s continue!

 One-time costs of new technology can be quite significant – to be fair, we dissolve them over a period of three years.
 That would be the typical amortization horizon with the rapid pace of new technology in our model company.

-If you are reading carefully, you surely noticed – we stacked this process very heavily towards ease of manual processing!
-If there is any organization where manual data capture would be viable, it is going to be our model company.
-Just 15 fields, no line items or even address lines, and comparatively cheap workforce – each of these would make a big dent in the TCO otherwise.
+If you’re reading carefully, you surely noticed – we stacked this process very heavily towards ease of manual processing!
+If there is any organization where manual data capture would be viable, it’s going to be our model company.
+Just 15 fields, no line items or even address lines, and a comparatively cheap workforce – each of these would make a big dent in the TCO otherwise.
 We are simply giving the low-tech processes every advantage we can.
 We will be glad if you share your TCO experience in the comments!

-If you want to analyze your own use-case, book a call with our automation expert here.
+If you want to analyze your own use case, book a call with our automation experts.